tenox7/wrp/README.md

 ## Minimal Requirements

-* Server Gateway should run on a modern hardware/os that supports memory hungry Chrome.
+* Server/Gateway should run on a modern hardware/os that supports memory hungry Chrome.
+The Google Chrome Browser must be installed.
 * Client Browser needs to support `HTML FORMs` and `ISMAP`.
-Typically Mosaic 2.0 would be minimum version for forms.
+Typically [Mosaic 2.0](http://www.ncsa.illinois.edu/enabling/mosaic/versions) would be minimum version for forms.
 However ISMAP was supported since 0.6B, so if you manually enter url using `?url=...`, you can use the earlier version.

 ## Troubleshooting

-### I can't get it to open
+### I can't get it to run

 This program does not have a GUI and is run from the command line.
 You may need to enable executable bit on Unix systems, for example: